Barnetby le Wold: Railway

-Although Barnetby's rail network has been significant rationalised, 21st century Barnetby is still very busy.
-Almost 25 per cent of the Britain's bulk rail freight traffic passes through the village.
+Although Barnetby's rail network has decreased compared to the 20th century, 25 per cent of Britain's bulk rail freight traffic passes through the village.
 The biggest volume is the imported coal to feed power stations and the nearby Corus steelworks at Scunthorpe.
 Iron Ore, petroleum products and steel also pass through in large quantities.

-Services from the station include the hourly train to Manchester Airport calling at Scunthorpe, Doncaster, Sheffield and Manchester and originating from Cleethorpes.
-This service runs daily and every hour between 6am and 10pm (approx.) in both directions and is run by TransPennine Express.
+Services from the station include an hourly TransPennine Express service to Manchester Airport calling at Scunthorpe, Doncaster, Sheffield and Manchester Piccadilly and originating from Cleethorpes.

-Further services include an East Midlands Railway service from Grimsby to Lincoln and Newark, also Northern services to Sheffield via Brigg and Retford which operate on Saturdays.
+Further services include an East Midlands Railway service from Grimsby to Lincoln and Newark, also Northern Trains services to Sheffield via Brigg and Retford which operate on Saturdays.

 Bus service

 There are several bus services which operate through the village and are run by a number of operators.
 Bus services are often dictated by various factors such as school and college periods and the market days in the nearby town Brigg.
 Stagecoach Lincolnshire provides one weekday service each way as diversions of the Grimsby/Hull Humber Flyer.

 Hornsby Travel provides the more frequent service from Mondays to Fridays which is known as the 'Wolds Villager'.
-This service operates hourly between 9am and 4pm (approx.) and travels between Brigg and Kirmington calling at Humberside Airport and Wrawby.
+This service operates hourly between 9 am and 4 pm (approx.) and travels between Brigg and Kirmington calling at Humberside Airport and Wrawby.
 Furthermore, Hornsby provide a service between Ulceby and Scunthorpe calls at the village on Saturdays.

 The service was originally introduced by the local Unitary Authority of North Lincolnshire Council who still support and subsidise this service.
 There are no bus services on Sundays.

 Airport

-Humberside International Airport is approximately 4 miles away from the village and operates daily services to Amsterdam and Aberdeen among various holiday destinations.
+Humberside Airport is approximately 4 miles away from the village and operates daily services to Amsterdam and Aberdeen among various holiday destinations.
 The Airport also has an oil platform helicopter ferry operator which is based at the Airport along with the Humberside Police force helicopter – 'Oscar 99'.

 Road

 The village has major links to other cities such as Kingston upon Hull (via the A15 and A63), Grimsby (via the A180), Doncaster (via the M180), Sheffield (via the M180 and M1), Leeds (via the M180 and M62) and Manchester (via the M180 and M62).
 All of these are accessed via 'Barnetby top' which is a large roundabout junction at the top of the village.

-Work which started in February 2016 and is due to be completed by August 2016, is creating a small roundabout junction at the top of the village (from Kings Road) with links to the A18 from the direction of Brigg and Melton Ross.
+Work in 2016 created a new small roundabout junction at the top of the village (from Kings Road) with links to the A18 from the direction of Brigg and Melton Ross.